 Growing in both popularity and usage, devices are vital to our way of life.
 In 2020 we have experienced so many changes to the way we live, work and learn and we are undoubtedly digitally dependent.
 The average person spends 24 hours per week on a smartphone alone.
-But the average person doesn’t actually know much about them, especially that wireless devices emit radiation, also known as electromagnetic frequencies (EMFs).
+But how many people are aware that their wireless devices emit radiation, also known as electromagnetic frequencies (EMFs).

 The advice from Public Health England is very clear.
 The current exposure is well within the internationally agreed levels published in the ICNIRP Guidelines and as such there should be no consequences for public health.

 The ICNIRP Guidelines include safety standards for what is known as the thermal heating effect.
 The Specific Absorption Rate (SAR) standards are a measure of the rate of RF (radiofrequency) energy absorption by the body from the source being measured – in this case, a mobile phone.
 SAR provides a straightforward means for measuring the RF exposure characteristics of cell phones to ensure that they are within the safety guidelines set.